aws-samples/amazon-sagemaker-predict-training-resource-usage/README.md

 **Will this library automatically tell me the best Training Instance for my job?**

-No. This library will provide information and forecasts of the training instance(s) you choose to test for training.
+No. This library will provide information and forecasts of resource consumption fo the training instance(s) you choose to test for training.
 Data Scientists can use this information to make data-driven decisions about what training instance(s) is best for their use case.

 **What do I need to get started with this library?**

 The major assumptions are:
  1. Your data is stored in S3
- 2. Your data is partitioned into at least 10 partitions; we recommend at least 100 partitions
+ 2. Your data is partitioned into at least 10 partitions; we recommend at least 100 partitions.
  3. You are using a SageMaker Estimator.

 In addition, in order for forecasts to be a accurate, the library assumes **approximate** `O(n)` computational complexity, where n is the number of datapoints.
 If your algorithm has significant deviations from this, you can still leverage `canary_training` to derive compute resources for the canary_training jobs, but you may not want to rely exclusivley on the forecast values.